Best Recovery Books

 AAs are like most people, and most people don’t read.
 If that is our case, then reading may be one of those “lengths” to which we have to be willing to go if we are to recover.
 Assuming that recovery means more than abstinence to us.
 Then, too, there are some of us who are more than willing.
 We are driven.
 We desperately need to continue to grow, and we are prepared to do whatever it takes.
 We will read whatever books we have to read, as many times as we have to.

 AA itself provides us with a series of readings which can help us do that.
 And so we start our list of best recovery books with those “official” AA texts we have found the most helpful.
-This will be followed by other lists, including books related to but not official AA works, books from other 12-Step fellowships, books related to recovery but not approved by any fellowship, books on the emotions and emotional sobriety, and books on the basic principles underlying the Steps, which we have identified as a set of spiritual disciplines and virtues.
+This will be followed by other lists, including books related to but not official AA works, books from other 12-Step fellowships, books related to recovery but not approved by any fellowship, books on the emotions and emotional sobriety, and books on the basic principles underlying the Steps, the spiritual disciplines and virtues.

 After we have read extensively in any field, such as recovery, we begin to find a small number of works which are worth repeated reading and maybe even intensive study.
 That’s the kind of concentrated effort which will help us grow the most.
 That in any case has been our experience in the course of researching and writing Practice These Principles.
 We share that experience here.